 In July and August 2018, we issued 2,247,500 equity units pursuant to private placements at a price of \$2.00 per unit for gross proceeds of \$4.5 million (including 1.5 million equity units to Eastern Capital Limited).
-Each equity unit consists of one common share and one-half common share purchase warrant.
-Each warrant is exercisable at a price of \$3.00 per underlying common share for a period of three years from the closing of the private placement.
+In December 2018, we issued 32,500 equity units pursuant to a private placement at a price of \$2.00 per unit for gross proceeds of \$0.07 million.
+In each of these private placements, each equity unit consisted of one common share and one-half common share purchase warrant.
+Each warrant is exercisable at a price of \$3.00 per underlying common share for a period of three years from the closing of the private placements.